ggilmore/livestreamerFM/README.md

-##Command line usage:
+##Command-line usage:

-Run it from the command line with these options:
+Run it from the command-line with these options:

     [STREAM_URL] [IP_ADDRESS] [PORT] [LIVESTREAMER_CONFIG_FILE_LOCATION]